AdesisNetlife/authrc/README.md

 ##### Host value

-The `host` value can be any `string`, that means any type of URI, URL or URN must be supported, with full a partial resource path.
+The `host` value must be a `string` containing any type of value, but usually you should define a full or partial URI schema

+Aditionally, an [regular expression][6] is supported like `host` value.
+To use it, you need to wrap the `host` value with `/` character.

-Here is some examples of possible `hosts` values
+Here are some examples about possible `hosts` values

 ```
 http://my.server.org